-There are many different types of car accidents for motorists to worry about.
+There are many different types of car accidents in Illinois for motorists to worry about.
 These depend not only on the type of vehicle someone drives, but also the location, the time of day, type of road, weather conditions, pavement conditions, the amount of traffic, and much more.
 Myriad elements factor into whether a crash occurs or not and whether a crash causes serious injuries or property damage only.

 Each type of auto accident can result in injuries to the motorist and any passengers, whether it is a low speed rear-end collision or a multi-vehicle pileup on the highway.
 Regardless of the type of accident, they can all cause injuries and financial losses for those unlucky enough to be involved.

 If you were injured or lost a loved one in a motor vehicle accident in Illinois, do not hesitate to contact one of our Chicago car accident lawyers at Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to discuss your legal rights and options.

 It’s any person’s worst nightmare to have a trooper knock on the door of your home and tell you that your spouse, parent, or child is never coming home again.
 That was the tragic reality experienced by more than 1,000 families in 2019 that lost loved ones to fatal car crashes in Illinois.